-A footstool is top of the list when it comes to versatility in the living room.
-It can be used as extra seating, or even as an impromptu occasional table.
-Re-covering a footstool is easier than it sounds, and with so many tempting fabrics to choose from, you can tailor-make it to suit your room.
+A footstool is top of the list when it comes to versatility in the living room and can be used as extra seating, or even as an impromptu occasional table.
+If yours is looking a little run-down, consider reupholstering with a gorgeous fabric and the help of our guide to how to re-cover a footstool.

 - Staple remover (opens in new tab)

 - Pliers (opens in new tab)